Samsar4/CEH-v10-Study-Guide/modules/10-Hacking-Web-Servers.md

 ## <u>Web Server Attacks</u>

-- **DNS Amplification** - uses recursive DNS to DoS a target; amplifies DNS answers to target until it can't do anything
+- **DNS Amplification** - Uses recursive DNS to DoS a target; amplifies DNS answers to target until it can't do anything

 - **Directory Transversal** (../ or dot-dot-slash) - requests file that should not be accessible from web server
   - Example: http://www.example.com/../../../../etc/password
   - Can use Unicode to possibly evade IDS - %2e for dot and %sf for slash

-- **Parameter Tampering** (URL Tampering) - manipulating parameters within URL to achieve escalation or other changes
+- **Parameter Tampering** (URL Tampering) - Manipulating parameters within URL to achieve escalation or other changes

-- **Hidden Field Tampering** - modifying hidden form fields producing unintended results
+- **Hidden Field Tampering** - Modifying hidden form fields producing unintended results

+- **HTTP Response Splitting** - An attacker passes malicious data to a vulnerable application through the HTTP response header.

-- **Web Cache Poisoning** - replacing the cache on a box with a malicious version of it
+- **Web Cache Poisoning** - Replacing the cache on a box with a malicious version of it

 - **WFETCH** - Microsoft tool that allows you to craft HTTP requests to see response data

-- **Misconfiguration Attack** - same as before - improper configuration of a web server
+- **Misconfiguration Attack** - Same as before - improper configuration of a web server. (e.g: Default settings like admin/password credentials; Lack of security controls)

-- **Password Attack** - attempting to crack passwords related to web resources
+- **Password Attack** - Attempting to crack passwords related to web resources

-- **Connection String Parameter Pollution** - injection attack that uses semicolons to take advantage of databases that use this separation method
+- **Connection String Parameter Pollution** - Injection attack that uses semicolons to take advantage of databases that use this separation method

-- **Web Defacement** - simply modifying a web page to say something else
+- **Web Defacement** - Simply modifying a web page to say something else

+- **DoS/DDoS** - Compromise availability

+- **Shellshock** - Causes Bash to unintentionally execute commands when commands are concatenated on the end of function definitions

 - **Tools**
   - **Brutus** - brute force web passwords of HTTP
   - **Hydra** - network login cracker